 The American Hedgerow is planted with species and cultivars of native shrubs like gray and redtwig dogwood, winterberry, sweet gale, elderberry and various fiery twigged willows.
 The hedgerow is a good example of choices available for four season interest: masses of flowers in spring and summer, fruits and berries in fall, and the magnificent explosion of variegated twig colors in winter.

-The Wetland Boardwalk plunges through an abundant natural community of native spirea, asters, goldenrods, winterberry, ninebark and many sedges and reeds.
-A view across the wetland to the mountains framing Platte Clove is stunning sight in every season.
+The Wetland Boardwalk meanders through an abundant natural community of native spirea, asters, goldenrods, winterberry, ninebark and many sedges and reeds.
+A view across the wetland to the mountains framing Platte Clove is a stunning sight in every season.
 (Birding here is especially good.)

 The Fern Trail winds along the western edge of the wetland.
 The shady border hosts a variety of native ferns, surrounding boulders caked with mosses and lichens, all under the cooling shade of hemlock, fir, birch and beech.